Our 5-Step Solution for Your Partner Recruitment Woes

 That means different things for different people.

-Now it’s time for the closer: what exactly is the BOM offering?
+Now it’s time for the closer: what exactly is the bill of materials (BOM) offering?
 If you have a script prepared, make sure to tailor it to your audience at the partner.

 The business owner

 The business owner doesn’t need to get into the weeds about your offer.
 They want to know on a high level how you can help them satisfy their customers.
-Like our closing the deal blog article says, this is a “why” and not a “what” conversation.
+Ideally you will have a “why” and not a “what” conversation with the owner.

 The technical lead